ArnabDas619/India_States_Game/README.md

 # India_States_Game
+A cool way to learn and revise your understanding of Indian states and there capital.

-A Game to easily learn about India's states and union_territories with there capitals How to play
+A Game to easily learn about India's states and union_territories with their capitals How to play
 1. the user will be asked for an indian state name
 2. enter the state name and its capital and location will be shown on the map.